Antonio Zanchi: Biography

-He was born in Este and trained with Francesco Ruschi.
-His masterpieces were the canvas on the Plague of Venice painted for the Scuola di San Rocco and the ceiling on the Crowning of the Virgin Mary with St. Girolamo Miani (1703) in the Patriarchal Seminary of Venice, next to the Church of Santa Maria della Salute.
+During the 1680s Zanchi’s tenebrist style gradually became less pronounced.
+The contours of his figures became diffused, his colouring flatter, and he lost the dramatic character that had characterized his work of the previous decade.
+The aging artist was no doubt trying to keep abreast of changes in taste, occasioned particularly by Pietro Liberi and his followers.
+The works of this period include the ceiling on the Crowning of the Virgin Mary with St. Girolamo Miani (1703) in the Patriarchal Seminary of Venice, next to the Church of Santa Maria della Salute.
 He also painted a number of canvases for the Venetian church of Santa Maria del Giglio.
-Among his pupils were Francesco Trevisani and Antonio Molinari.